lazd/DOMly/README.md

-# elplato
+# ATML
 > An insanely fast client-side templating language

-elplato uses `createElement` statements to render templates in the browser up to **4 times faster** than [doT] and [Handlebars].
+ATML uses `createElement` statements to render templates in the browser up to **4 times faster** than [doT] and [Handlebars].

 ## Example

-elplato's syntax is simply HTML with a few special elements and attribute prefixes thrown in, with Mustache-like syntax for variable substitution.
+ATML's syntax is simply HTML with a few special elements and attribute prefixes thrown in, with Mustache-like syntax for variable substitution.

 ```html
 <div>